Drop down menu

 Galina understood that she must continue to live with a treacherous disease, decent and with a great interest in life.
 Her children studied at art school, she watched their studies and wanted to draw herself.
 The picture was her cherished dream at a distance of 10 years.
 She asked art school teachers to teach her to draw, but instead of drawing, she was offered handicrafts ...

-In 2006, Galina sometimes met with the famous Irkutsk artist Sergei Zhilin, and he agreed to teach her to draw.
+In 2006, Galina sometimes met with the famous Irkutsk artist Sergei Zhilin, and I agreed to teach her to draw.
 For almost 10 years, Galina stubbornly mastered the artwork.
 The initial goal was art therapy, but then, with the approval of the great Irkutsk painter Vitaly Smagin (his works serve as an example for Galina), she began to take the works of art seriously.

 For the purpose of personal growth, in 2015, Galina entered the Irkutsk Technical University at the Academic Cathedral of Monumental Painting under the name of V. Smagina (teacher was N. Dovnich), and in parallel she began her studies in Additional Education at the Institute of Irkutsk State University under the program "Fine Arts and Crafts" (teachers - A. Vesnin, E. Gladkikh and N. Sokolov).
 In 2017, Galina defended her thesis with honors: "Sources of inspiration for the artist"; The chairman of the attestation commission is the Honored Artist of Russia A. Shipitsin.